Gigaspaces/docker/insightedge/README.md

 # How to Use this Image

 The InsightEdge Docker image utilizes GigaSpaces' command line interface (CLI).
-To learn more about the command line interface, see the[CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.
+To learn more about the command line interface, see the [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.